yschimpf/bioflax/README.md

 ## Data Download

 In this first release, the code has built-in support to run experiments on the MNIST dataset, a teacher-student dataset, and a sin-regression dataset.
 None of these require explicit data download.
-MNIST will be downloaded automatically on execution and the teacher-student dataset as well as the sin-propagation dataset are created on the fly.
+MNIST will be downloaded automatically on execution and the teacher-student dataset as well as the sin-regression dataset are created on the fly.

 ## Repository structure